aiidateam/aiida-firecrest/README.md

 See [firecrest_demo.py](firecrest_demo.py) for how to start up a demo server.
 (note the issue with OSX and turning off the AirPlay port)

+If you are testing against the demo server, and using a Mac, you should also ensure that you set `FIRECREST_LOCAL_TESTING = true` in your environment.
+This handles a current issue, whereby for uploading a large file, the URL `192.168.220.19` is provided, but actually only `localhost` works.